 As does Brandt Snedeker.
 Not only has Sea Island been unkind to Sneds (best finish is a T-32 in three events), but the veteran is making his first appearance since June, recovering from a bizarre, scary chest injury.
 Worse, Snedeker has undergone swing changes to address the ailment.
 Admitting he's not 100 percent, Snedeker is one of our stay-aways this weekend.

 In terms of likes, Brian Harman tops our expert's list.
 Mentioned above, putting prowess will be key, an attribute that certainly applies to Harman.
 The 30-year-old lead the tour in total putting last season, and ranked fifth in the sg: putting.
 Throw in two top 10s this autumn, Harman's a sound bet for a high finish.

 Same goes for Webb Simpson.
 The former U.S. Open champ has finished T-12 or better in three of five appearances here, and has two top 20s in the early season.
 Though he ranked 32nd in overall putting last year, his around-the-green output (14th in strokes gained, first in scrambling from the rough, fifth in sand saves) shows he has the game to excel at Sea Island.
 He's not exactly a sleeper pick, yet Simpson's popularity shouldn't keep you from picking him in your lineup.

-Check out the projections from the professor and expert, and play with the tool below to make your own picks for the 2017 CJ Cup!
+Check out the projections from the professor and expert, and play with the tool below to make your own picks for the 2017 RSM Classic!